minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 than contributions from the past election cylce.
-Taking this into consideration, the fourth hypothesis is that votes in a time frame of six months prior to the vote will have more significant effects on voting behaviour than contributions from the congressional session before.
+Taking this into consideration, the fourth hypothesis is that votes in a time frame of six months prior to the vote will have more significant effects on voting behaviour than contributions from the congressional session before, since the amount of contributions change compared to the timing of votes @stratmann-1998.

 // causal hypothesis where?